clairedavid/intro_to_ml/_sources/basics/model_eval_2_perf_metrics.md

 ````
 ### For classification algorithms
 In classification, the errors bear different names.
 As we saw that multiclassifiers are treated as a collection of binary classifiers, we will go over the two types of errors.
-The most common metric is the root mean squared error (RMSE).

-Recall than the labelling and numerical association (1 and 0) of classes is arbitrary.
+Recall that the labelling and numerical association (1 and 0) of classes is arbitrary.
 Signal can be the rare process we want to see in the detector and 0 the background we want to reject.
 But we could exchange the numbers with 0 and 1, provided we remain consistent.
 In medical diagnosis, the class labelled 1 can be the presence of cancer on a patient (it's not what we want of course, but what we are looking to classify).

 ````{prf:definition}
 :label: confusionMatrix def